 With kabuki shows being a longstanding staple of the cultural scene, it’s no wonder that the Kabukiza Theatre in Ginza has become a popular tourist destination.
 The timetable for shows is repertory, which means that plays and dances are often repeated on a cyclical calendar.
 Turnover times for performances span only a few days, with the actors’ rigorous schedules often consisting of rehearsals for one show while performing another.

 When attending a kabuki performance, proper etiquette for audience members is expected.
 Generally, this etiquette doesn’t differ from what you’d expect of any theatrical production: visitors should turn off their phones before watching the performance, refrain from any kind of photography, and remain in their seats at all times.

 Interpretation devices are also offered in the theatre, giving non-Japanese speakers an English translation of the script and narration to follow along with the action!
 In the intermissions between acts, audience members can purchase traditional Japanese bento boxes, sandwiches, or even alcoholic beverages, including traditional Japanese sake.

-Guests may also want to visit the interactive exhibition located within the theatre, where many kabuki props and costumes are put on display for customers to view up-close.
+Guests may also want to visit the interactive exhibition within the theatre, where many kabuki props and costumes are displayed for customers to view up-close.